khangchung15/discord-bot/README.md

 - `!pause` - Pause the current song
 - `!resume` - Resume the paused song
 - `!stop` - Stop playing and clear the queue

-## Troubleshooting

-1. **FFmpeg not found**
-   - Ensure FFmpeg is installed correctly
-   - Verify the FFmpeg path in `bot.py`
-   - Check if FFmpeg is in your system PATH

-2. **Bot not joining voice channel**
-   - Ensure the bot has proper permissions
-   - Check if you're in a voice channel
-   - Verify the bot's voice permissions in Discord

-3. **Music not playing**
-   - Check your internet connection
-   - Verify FFmpeg installation
-   - Ensure the bot has proper permissions

-## Contributing

-Feel free to submit issues and enhancement requests!

 ## License